 Bernard Fowler has been an integral part of the Rolling Stones for so long now, that it’s hard to remember when they last toured without him (1982).
-Providing backing vocals on the largest stage in live music, Fowler has won fans the world over with not only his subtly textured voice and wide vocal range, but his stage presence and charisma as well.
+Providing backing vocals on the largest stage in live music, Fowler has won fans the world over with not only his rich voice and wide vocal range, but his stage presence and charisma as well.

 Fowler’s resume outside of the Stones, reads even longer.
-In addition to scoring hits with the New York Citi Peech Boys in the 80’s, fronting highly acclaimed bands in the 90’s, and releasing two solo albums of his own, he has lent his voice and arranging talents to dozens of artists, ranging from Alice Cooper and Bonnie Raitt, to Motorhead and Michael Bublé.
+In addition to scoring hits with the New York Citi Peech Boys in the 80’s, fronting acclaimed bands in the 90’s, and releasing two solo albums of his own, he has lent his vocal and arranging talents to dozens of artists, ranging from Alice Cooper and Bonnie Raitt, to Motorhead and Michael Bublé.

 In our conversation, Fowler talks about meeting Keith Richards as a teenager, overcoming performance anxiety, receiving encouragement from Harry Bellafonte, touring with Steven Seagal, and never forgetting the lessons his mother taught him.

 Robert Ferraro: Bernard, spanning more than 30 years, you have written, produced, and sang on solo projects for every member of the Rolling Stones, and have performed on every Stones tour and album except one.
-I think you’ve got the gig.
+Do you think you’ve got the gig?

 Bernard Fowler: [laughs] I hope so.
 The solo stuff is how I came to them in the beginning.
 I met Mick first, and eventually ended up singing on his first solo record (1985’s ‘She’s The Boss’).
 Then, I just happened to run into him at a rehearsal studio a few years later as he was planning a solo tour, and he asked me to join him.
-A bit after that, I started touring with the Stones (1989’s ‘Steel Wheels’).
+A little bit after that, I started touring with the Stones (1989’s ‘Steel Wheels’).